Book 3 in the LuxSci Internet Security Series.

 Depending on what you need, this kind of account can be upgraded to add such things as Premium inbound email spam and virus filtering, inbound and outbound email archival, domain registration and DNS services, more disk space, private labeling, web hosting and more.

-For higher throughput, call sales and ask about custom cluster solutions.
+To optimize your throughput, ask our experts about custom cluster solutions.

 |Dedicated Server Size|

-For increased capacity, high burst rates, or to account for other factors (see below) like large messages, lack of pipelining, etc., we recommend load-balanced multi-server clusters.
+For increased capacity, high burst rates, or to account for other factors (see below) like large messages, lack of pipelining, etc., we recommend choosing a larger server or a load-balanced multi-server clusters.

 For some customers, the speed of sending is very important.
 There are two significant modes of sending:

-Sending at a consistent rate for a long period of time.
+Making one or more connections to your server and then sending at a consistent rate for a long period of time.
 E.g. 20,000 messages/hour for minutes or hours.
-Sustained rates are relevant when sending an email marketing blast to a large subscriber list.
+Sustained rates are relevant when sending an email marketing blast to a large subscriber list or when offloading a large number of messages from an external application through your sending server.

 A "burst" refers to sending a bunch of messages in a very short time; e.g. 25 or 50 messages within a second or two.
-Burst differs from "sustained" in that when you are not "bursting" you are sending one or a few messages here and there ... infrequent sending.
+Burst differs from "sustained" in that "bursts" are short duration events and when you are not "bursting" you are sending relatively few messages here and there ... infrequent sending.
 Bursting is relevant for transactional email messages when you are sending them "as needed" but require the ability to send many at once should that need arise, as it will.

 Sending speed is important for customers who need to send large mailings at a sustained rate.
 Understanding sending speed helps you determine how long it will take to send that blast to 100,000 or 1 million subscribers.